Phoenix-HealthWeb/Phoenix-Healthweb/README.md

 - Install Docker and Minikube
 - Pull the **NDB-REST-API** project, and create a new the **.env** file in the ndb-rest-api folder with the form specified in **ndb-rest-api/.env.example**

+    **NOTE:** To ease the demo of the application we have pre-configured the `.env.example` file with the correct values for each env variable.
+It is sufficient to just copy the file content into `.env`.

 - Add **127.0.0.1 [ndb-api.com](http://ndb-api.com/)** to your **/etc/hosts** file in order to access to the service from your browser when the deployment is up and running
 - Head to the **k8s** folder (you must launch the scripts from this location)
 - Run the following commands: